-A letter from the American Consul, at Cadiz, to the Collector at Washington, states the arrest at that place of 13 pirates; the following are some of the particulars :
+A letter from the American Consul, at Cadiz, to the Collector at Washington, states the arrest at that place of 13 pirates; the following are some of the particulars:

-SHIP TOPAZ. - The brig Defender of Peter, was run ashore near Cadiz, on the night of the 9th of May-the person who called himself the Captain, presented himself to the Brizilian Consul, as Pedro Maris de Souza Sarmiento. - Asterwards the imprudent conduct of the Captain and crew led to suspicions that they were smugglers; but before they could be arrested 4 out of 17, made their escape.
-The remaining 13, who were arrested, were Portuguese, Frenchmen, a Spaniard, a native of Guernsey or Jersey, and a negro boy-a great portion of quently they captured three British vessels and a The following note was endorsed on the New Portuguese ship, and "mal-treated" their crews, Orleans post bill of July 4, received at Washington that, finally, they continued pirating till their arrival on the coast of Spain.
+Ship Topaz. - The brig Defender of Peter, was run ashore near Cadiz, on the night of the 9th of May-the person who called himself the Captain, presented himself to the Brizilian Consul, as Pedro Maris de Souza Sarmiento. - Afterwards the imprudent conduct of the Captain and crew led to suspicions that they were smugglers; but before they quired,) at his depot in the Town of the respective places. could be arrested 4 out of 17, made their escape.
+The remaining 13, who were arrested, were Portuguese, Frenchmen, a Spaniard, a native of Guernsey or Jersey, and a negro boy-a great portion of these men refused to confess they had been guilty of any improper acts-but the Portuguese and the black boy had confessed they were Pirates-that they sailed from Rio Janeiro the latter part of November last, as a letter of marque and trader, bound to the Coast of Africa, after slaves-that having anchored at a place called Gua or Gue, near St. Thomas, Africa, the Captain and considerable portion of the crew went ashore, when the persons remaining on board agreed to turn pirates and run off with the vessel-this was about the 26th of January,-that they disagreed among themselves steered for the Island of Ascension, and in sight of it, the begining of February, they fell in with the persons whom they took out of her, that about the latter end of the same month they took an American ship, from Canton, plundered a part of her cargo, set her on fire, and murdered the crew, that subsequently they captured three British vessels and a The following note was endorsed on the New Portuguese ship, and "mal-treated" their crews, that, finally, they continued pirating till their arrival on the coast of Spain.

-"The Postmaster and every one of his assistants [The Morning Star was taken on the 19th of
+The Morning Star was taken on the 19th of